 When discussing cleaners with rotating brushes, with- or without a beater bar there aren’t too many differences between the old traditional beater bar cleaners and “no beater bar” cleaners.

 The only choice one would make is probably going to be between a cleaner with a rotating brush or one that depends simply on suction power and does not have a brush at all.
 That choice would be made depending on the type of floor you have.

 On the off-chance that your home essentially has mostly carpets fitted, you would need to consider a vacuum with a rotating brush, as this would be the best and most efficient choice.

 You need to be aware that a beater bar cleaner may cause some damage to certain floor types.
 For example, you should not utilize this kind of cleaner on your laminated- or hardwood floors and they would also not be the best choice for very delicate carpets or carpets with a high pile.

-In the event that you have a combination of floor types in your home, you should consider buying a cleaner that would allow you to switch the beater bar off when cleaning surfaces that you do not want damaged.
-This would be a very important aspect to consider when buying your vacuum cleaner, as you would be able to protect the floor that needs some protecting.
+If you have a combination of floor types in your home, you should consider buying a cleaner that would allow you to switch the beater bar off when cleaning surfaces that you do not want to be damaged.
+This would be a very important aspect to consider when buying your vacuum cleaner, as you would be able to protect the floor that needs some protection.

 To summarize, it is essential to comprehend the distinction between beater bar and no beater bar vacuum cleaners so that you can clean your floors adequately and without causing harm.
-In the event that you need to keep your floors in great condition, you may need a cleaner where you can disable the beater bar.
+If you need to keep your floors in great condition, you may need a cleaner where you can disable the beater bar.
 On the other hand, if you have carpets and keep pets, a beater bar cleaner would be the better decision to make.
-For that reason it would be our recommendation to consider a vacuum cleaner where the beater bar function could be disabled when necessary.
+For that reason, it would be our recommendation to consider a vacuum cleaner where the beater bar function could be disabled when necessary.